-Gyoza (餃子) are dumplings filled with pork, vegetables and seasonings, and then wrapped in a thin dough.
+Gyoza (餃子) are dumplings filled with pork, vegetables and seasonings, that are then wrapped in a thin dough wrapper.
 Although they are eaten all across Japan, the dish originates from China and are originally called “Jiaozi”.

 In English they are usually called dumplings or pot stickers.